slavmin/LaravelWhoisTelegramBot/README.md

 ## About

-This is an example of Laravel app for simple domain whois watcher telegram bot, that can send remainders about domain expiration.
+This is an example of Laravel app for simple domain whois lookup telegram bot, that can send remainders about domain expiration.

 # docker-compose-laravel
 A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.
 You can view the full article that inspired this repo [here](https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0).